Dr1N/AdventOfCode2022/README.md

 # Advent Of Code 2022

 Solving tasks from the https://adventofcode.com/2022.
-Use .net 6.
+Used .net 6.